Different types of adverbs in English

 Creating sentences with adverbs

 Adverbs can be used in different ways in sentences.
-Generally, adverbs are placed after the verb or object they modify.
+Generally, they are placed after the verb or object they modify.
 For example:

 However, adverbs that modify adjectives or other adverbs must be placed before them.
 For example:

-In addition, adverbs of time and place can be at the beginning or at the end of a sentence.
+In addition, adverbs of time and place can be placed at the beginning or the end of a sentence.
 For example:

 Combining different types of adverbs in sentences